 how much does it cost to stay at ishasha jungle lodge-uganda

 Ishasha jungle lodge is a mid-range accommodation facility located a few kilometers away from Katokye Gate of Queen Elizabeth National Park along the banks of the Ntungwe River.
 The best place to start an adventure safari in Queen Elizabeth National Park is at Ishasha Jungle Lodge.
-The acacia savannah and riparian forest vegetation that surrounds Ishasha Jungle Lodge.
+The acacia savannah and riparian forest vegetation that surround Ishasha Jungle Lodge

 Ishasha Jungle Lodge consists of 10 elegant and beautifully designed rooms built in African traditional style using a grass thatched roof, modern comforts, and local woods.
 All the rooms are well decorated and furnished to meet guests' expectations, with neat mosquito nets, flat-screen TVs, air conditioning, satellites, and dryers.
 All Ishasha Jungle Lodge rooms contain flushing toilets and both hot and cold showers.
 All the rooms have private terraces, sitting areas, and balconies that give you a panoramic view of the Kazinga Channel, the Savannah Plains, wildlife, and other surrounding areas.